-Nijat is one of seven students who were detained in early 2014 and charged with participating in alleged separatist activities led by Ilham Tohti, a scholar and the founder of.Uighurbiz, during a secret trial held in November 2014, according to Tohti’s lawyer Li Fangping and a post by Uighurbiz’s official Twitter account.
+Nijat is one of seven students who were detained in early 2014 and charged with participating in alleged separatist activities led by Ilham Tohti, a scholar and the founder of.Uighurbiz, during a secret trial held that November, according to Tohti’s lawyer Li Fangping and a post by Uighurbiz’s official Twitter account.
 Uighurbiz, also known as UighurOnline, which Tohti started in 2006, was published in Chinese and Uighur, and focused on social issues.

-Nijat was charged alongside the students Perhat Halmurat, Luo Yuwei, Mutellip Imin, Abduqeyum Ablimit, Atikem Rozi, and Akbar Imin with being involved with Uighurbiz during a secret trial held in November 2014, according to Tohti’s lawyer Li Fangping.
-Many were administrators for the site, according to state media.
-According to the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and rule of law in China.
+Nijat was charged alongside the students Abduqeyum Ablimit, Perhat Halmurat, Luo Yuwei, Mutellip Imin, Atikem Rozi, and Akbar Imin, according to Li Fangping.
+Many were administrators for Uighurbiz, according to state media and the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and rule of law in China.
 According to The New York Times, three of the students made televised confessions on the state-run China Central Television, saying they worked for the site.